 All the wrappers are displayed in red until they are properly configured; do the following:

 Select the required wrapper from the list.

-Some wrappers have additional settings; press next to the corresponding wrapper to specify its parameters.Important
+Some wrappers have additional settings; press next to the corresponding wrapper or simply double-click its name to specify the required parameters.Important

 Refer to the Wrapper Settings paragraph for details on video encoders configuration.

-Select the desired codecs from the lists of compatible video/audio/data encoders that have been previously added to the "Media Codec" list:
+Select the desired codecs from the lists of compatible video/audio/data encoders that have been previously added to the "Media Codecs" list:

-Multiple wrappers with individually configured connected codec(s) can be added for each template as follows:
+Multiple wrappers with individually configured connected codec(s) can be added to each template as follows:

-To use "Archive" mode for your template, select the corresponding option from the "Template type" drop-down list:
+Select the "Archive" option from the "Template type" drop-down list:

-When the "Archive" template type is selected, Template Editor looks as follows:
+When the "Archive" template type is selected, the Template Editor looks as follows:

 The "General settings" configuration of an archive template is similar to that of a standalone template except for the following parameters: